openjump-gis/aggregation-extension/README.md

 # aggregation-extension
-A plugin to perform a spatial join with data aggregation
+A plugin to perform spatial joins with data aggregation